BeamMP/Docs/docs/en/beamng/dev/modding/ui-apps.md

 # UI-App Creation

-In order to make an UI-App you will need some knowledge of the AngularJS framework, the main documentations can be found here : [AngularJS docs](https://docs.angularjs.org/guide)
+In order to make a UI-App you will need some knowledge of the AngularJS framework, the main documentation can be found here: [AngularJS docs](https://docs.angularjs.org/guide)

 ## File structure